 - Contracting States should be competent to grant derogations from application of specific provisions of specific UTPs. - Applicants should request permission for derogations concerning specific provisions from the Competent Authority of the Contracting State.
+The applicant must justify its request.
 The Competent Authority should examine the request and decide whether to accept or reject the request. - Guidelines could be included, which should aim at helping Competent Authorities decide on acceptance of rejection of a derogation request. - Derogations should be described in the Design Type Certificate and in the Certificate of Operation (Article 11 of the ATMF UR).
 In particular, there should be a precise description of which UTP provisions were not applied, and which alternative requirements were applied instead.
-The aim of the description should be to allow Competent Authorities of other Contracting States to understand the impact of the derogation and the consequences for a possible admission of the vehicle to the network(s) on their territory. - The provisions should apply to vehicle admissions by non-EU Contracting States.
+The aim of the description should be to allow Competent Authorities of other Contracting States to understand the impact of the derogation and the consequences for a possible admission of the vehicle to the network(s) on their territory and to facilitate route compatibility assessments. - The provisions should apply to vehicle admissions by non-EU Contracting States.
 This would include the vehicle admission by a non-EU Contracting States for vehicles first authorised in accordance with EU law that have a derogations granted in accordance with EU law.